The moon is something we see in the sky almost nightly as well as dream about visiting. Blast off with these children’s books about the moon below.

 Newly released Papa Put a Man on the Moon by Kristy Dempsey is an endearing book that educates us about those working behind the scenes to keep our astronauts safe and their mission successful.
 It has a great lesson about how everyone’s role is important – no matter how small it seems!

-Informational Books About the Moon
+Informational Books About the Moon for Children

 Check out the latest addition to the Our Universe series with Moon: Earth’s Best Friend by Stacy McAnulty.
 With gentle wit and sweet personification, this book tells the moon’s origin story from the very moon herself.